eyny/alterjx/README.md

 * toDOM(source) - Converts source file to a DOM object
 * toXML(source) - Converts source file to an XML string

-The indent space size can be entered as a parameter to object constructor.
+The indent space size can be entered as a parameter to the object constructor.
 If not specified, the default value of 2 will be used.
 You can also get and set the indent space size after an object is initialized by reading or changing ```indentSize``` field of the object.